cjungmann/cjungmann.github.io/index.md

 ---
-layout: null
+layout      : null
-title : CJungmann HomePage
-tagline: Where does this tagline appear?
-description: Home Page for Chuck Jungmann Programming
+title       : CJungmann HomePage tagline     : Where does this tagline appear? description : Home Page for Chuck Jungmann Programming
 ---

 # GitHub Projects of Chuck Jungmann